[Old post warning. This is from many years ago and a peek into our family life!]

 Finally, comes the baling, and sometimes if rain is coming, you hurry and friends come to help with the hard work!

-I can say with confidence, “He gives strength to the weary and increases the power of the weak.” ~Isaiah 40: 29
+I can say with assurance, “He gives strength to the weary and increases the power of the weak.” ~Isaiah 40: 29

 “The men in charge of the work were diligent, and the repairs progressed under them.” ~2 Chronicles 24: 13